Euclid Avenue Trust & Savings Company (Cleveland, OH)

 Cause Details

-Financial embarrassment of the Everett-Moore syndicate and the receivership of the Detroit & Toledo line, in which the bank held securities.
+Financial embarrassment of the Everett-Moore syndicate and the Detroit & Toledo line securities held by the bank.

 Measures

-The bank attempted to liquidate assets to meet withdrawals before finally assigning.
+The bank attempted to liquidate assets to meet demands before assigning.

 Newspaper Excerpt